 Special thanks to local businesses who donated gift coupons as additional prizes to the students: Tossed n Sauced, Original Grande, McDonald's, Arby’s, and Sips.

 Abilene Started Here!

-Built in 1880, this amazing property is rich with history and bears a striking resemblance to the Addams Family home.
+Built in 1880, the Lebold Mansion is rich with history and bears a striking resemblance to the Addams Family home.
 The mansion is located in Abilene, KS, the boyhood home of President Eisenhower.
 Built over the "dugout" dwelling of Abilene founders Timothy and Elizabeth Hersey, the first settler child in the area was born on the property.
 The original dugout can be seen by tour visitors.
 Building upon its rich history and unique architecture, various events are held on the property throughout the year.
-These include scheduled tours, live murder mystery dinner theater, themed Victorian dinners, Saturday Teas, Sunday Sundaes, movie nights in the basement theater, etc. In addition to renting upstairs bedrooms for the night, downstairs rooms are available for meetings.
-The property is also available to rent for special occasions and movie productions.
+These include scheduled tours, live murder mystery dinner theater, themed Victorian dinners, Saturday Teas, Sunday Sundaes, etc. In addition to renting an upstairs bedroom for the night, downstairs rooms are available for meetings.
+The property is also available to rent for photo shoots, special occasions, group meetings, and movie productions.

 07/16/2021: Abilene Reflector-Chronicle represents about a dozen recent press articles on the new owner and plans for the mansion.